How Ego Inhibits Progress

 Ask yourself how your last meeting went.
 Was it just as successful as it could have been, or was it as successful as it should have been?

 Often times when bringing people around a table we have an expectation of mutual partnership.
 It makes sense as social creatures; when we bring together people in a meeting of the minds, we expect a hearty and thoughtful back-and-forth of talking points.
 If you’ve worked anywhere besides under a rock, though, you know that meetings are often 80% silence and 20% minority attendee opinion.
-They say leadership is not an ego game, but then we get into a meeting and see that ego prevails.
 Why is this?

 People are afraid of their own opinions